Crockpot Chili…And A Recipe For Happiness

 What would you say brings you happiness?
 Wealth?
 Your family?
 Good health?
 A rewarding career?
 Beautiful surroundings?
 I would imagine these would be among the most popular answers.
 I imagine too that many of us have several or even all of these things, yet true and sustaining happiness stills eludes us.

 We all know happiness can be temperamental and fleeting.
 We are satisfied momentarily by the good things in our lives until we start thinking about how a little more of this, or a little less of that would REALLY make us happy.
 We start to play the “if only” game.
 “If only I made a little more money.”
 “If only my husband understood me better.”
 “If only I can reach 20,000 likes on facebook.”
 Sound familiar?
-How many times have we started a day off feeling all is right with the world until we hear that our best friend is pregnant (without even trying) meanwhile you have been trying to get pregnant for two years!
-Or perhaps your friend posts yet another slideshow of her beautiful family on their beautifully expensive vacation, and wow doesn’t she look great in that bikini!
+How many times have we started a day off feeling all is right with the world until we hear that our best landed our dream job, or she got engaged and that is something that you have been hoping and praying for.
+Or perhaps your friend posts yet another slideshow of her beautiful family on their beautifully expensive vacation.
 Before you waste any more time chasing happiness, let’s take a look at what King Solomon had to say about this topic.
 By today’s standards King Solomon was a trillionaire.
 In fact, historians report that he was probably one of the wealthiest and wisest rulers to ever walk the earth.
 King Solomon surrounded himself with all the luxuries money could buy and denied himself nothing.
 He had over 700 wives, over 300 concubines, and everything he could have ever wanted and more (aside from perhaps enough sleep).
 He still however, felt something was missing.
 When he came to the end of his life, this is what he had to say:

 I denied myself nothing my eyes desired;